microsoft/pxt-adafruit/docs/lessons/speed-button/quiz-answers.md

 After two button presses, **count** will be equal to 2.

-## 5. If the rectangle below represents the BBC micro:bit, shade the areas that will be displayed after five button presses on Button A. Explain why that particular area is shaded.
+## 5. If the rectangle below represents the @boardname@, shade the areas that will be displayed after five button presses on Button A. Explain why that particular area is shaded.

 ```blocks
 let count = 0